MyLife-Services/mylife-documentation/technical/mylife-platform-PRD.md

 - Facility and utility of greetings, getting started (make button!)
 - Response Time: Average time to provide feedback
 - Diversity and creativity metrics for experiences
-- Increasing pace of sophistication in executive function and portrayal mechanics
+- Increasing and keeping pace of sophistication in executive function and portrayal mechanics

 ### North Star Metric

-- User Success Rate: Percentage of members achieving their study goals.
+- _**The way 21st century humanity is remembered**_
+  - **Global public utility** participating in a human-centric ecosystem of like-minded institutional technologies offering humanity the inteliigent tools we need to be successful now and in the future.
+- **Member Satisfaction**: We are the builders and we are the audience; this must be something _we_ want... to save what matters to _each of us_.

 ## Launching